troglobit/sntpd/README.md

 * dispersion:  reported by server, see [RFC 1305] (microseconds)
 * freq:        local clock frequency adjustment (Linux only, ppm*65536)

-A relatively new feature is a series of sanity checks on UDP packets received, generally as recommended by [RFC 4330].
-If it fails one of these tests, the line described above is replaced by 36765 01380.381 rejected packet or, if `ENABLE_DEBUG` was selected at compile time, one
+ntclient performs a series of sanity checks on UDP packets received, as recommended by [RFC 4330].
+If it fails one of these tests, the line described above is replaced by `36765 01380.381 rejected packet` or, if `ENABLE_DEBUG` was selected at compile time, one of:
-of:

     36765 01380.381  rejected packet: LI==3
     36765 01380.381  rejected packet: VN<3